flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AddIpRoutes
-### <p>If the DNS server for your on-premises domain uses a publicly addressable IP address, you must add a CIDR address block to correctly route traffic to and from your Microsoft AD on Amazon Web Services. <i>AddIpRoutes</i> adds this address block.
+<blockquote><p>If the DNS server for your on-premises domain uses a publicly addressable IP address, you must add a CIDR address block to correctly route traffic to and from your Microsoft AD on Amazon Web Services. <i>AddIpRoutes</i> adds this address block.
 You can also use <i>AddIpRoutes</i> to facilitate routing traffic that uses public IP ranges from your Microsoft AD on AWS to a peer VPC. </p> <p>Before you call <i>AddIpRoutes</i>, ensure that all of the required permissions have been explicitly granted through a policy.
-For details about what permissions are required to run the <i>AddIpRoutes</i> operation, see <a href="http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference</a>.</p>
+For details about what permissions are required to run the <i>AddIpRoutes</i> operation, see <a href="http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_